neurofreiburg/yaga/docs/paradigm_scripting.md

 #### Image Class

 Loads an image file from the hard disk and displays it on the computer screen.
+The image must be in the subfolder _resources/images_.
 All common image formats are supported.

 _Object Initialisation Parameters:_